-Japanese firms' off-shoring strategies fit in nicely with the export-track of the dual-track development strategies being pursued by the 'factory economies'.
-To attract such investment, the ASEANs unilaterally reduced their tariffs on triangle trade in what may be viewed as a 'race to the bottom'.
-Often this came in the form of 'duty drawbacks' and duty-free treatment for plants located in Export Processing Zones (EPZs).
-While it is hard to find direct evidence that the unilateral tariff cutting in this phase was caused by competition for Factory Asia investment, anecdotal evidence is abundant, see for example Kuchiki (2003, 2005).
+The strategy of Japanese firms to move portions of their production off shore fit in nicely with the export-track of the dual-track development strategies pursued by the factory economies.
+To attract these investments, ASEAN unilaterally reduced tariffs on triangle trade in what may be viewed as a "race to the bottom."
+Often this came in the form of "duty drawbacks" and duty-free treatment for plants located in Export Processing Zones (EPZs).
+While it is hard to find direct evidence that the unilateral tariff cutting in this phase was caused by competition for Factory Asia investment, anecdotal evidence is abundant-for example, Kuchiki (2003, 2005).

-Regardless of what caused it, the unilateral tariff cutting is obvious from Figure 3 and Figure 4.
-Figure 3 shows the average tariff calculated as total tariff revenue divided by total imports.
-This is the broadest definition of the average applied tariff since it encompasses all tariff schemes, including duty drawbacks arrangements.
-Figure 4 shows a much narrower measure of average tariff, but one that more directly measures the extent to which tariffs were unilaterally reduced.
-Specifically, Figure 4 shows the applied MFN tariff rates on machinery trade (the category that accounts for the bulk of these nations' imports).
+Regardless of what caused it, unilateral tariff cutting is obvious from Figure 3.
+The figure shows the average tariff calculated as total tariff revenue divided by total imports.
+This is the broadest definition of the average applied tariff since it encompasses all tariff schemes, including duty drawback arrangements.